nikolasibalic/nikolasibalic.github.io/_sources/education.rst.txt

 Teaching
 ========

-I have been involved in teaching, course/competition creation, marking, and supervision at all levels of physics eduction (primary school -> highschool -> undergraduate -> postgraduate).
+I have been involved in teaching, course and competition creation, marking, and supervision at all levels of physics eduction (primary, highschool, undergraduate, postgraduate), at different points of my career, trying to reach what Emily Dickinson called beautifully "phosphorescence of thought", as opposed to just transmission of information.

 Selected materials
 ------------------